UCLH-Foundry/Model-Seedling/monitoring/README.md

 On the other hand, model performance monitoring is a supervised task that involves comparing the model's output to the ground truth.
 This task is useful in identifying changes in the model's behavior when the ground truth is available.

 It is important to note that maintaining a data drift detector even when the ground truth is available has two benefits.
 Firstly, it can detect changes earlier than relying solely on the ground truth.
 Secondly, it helps to understand the cause of model degradation even when the ground truth is available.

+## The Scope of this Document
+The provided design assumes that the data are already stored in Azure Storage.
+The processes of collecting data into or pulling the data from Cosmos DB or the feature store are not covered in this document.

 ## The Use Case
 In the provided template, we assume the model will be using tabular data with ontinuous and categorical variables.